Edited by: Matthew R. Broome, Ronald Bottlender, Michael Rösler, Rolf-Dieter Stieglitz

 This clearly structured manual enables the standardized application of the system, making it an invaluable tool in the training of medicine and psychology students and an essential reference volume in the psychiatric field.

-This procedure in its current 9th edition is also available in Brazilian-Portuguese and German.
+This procedure in its current 9th edition is also available in French, German, and Portuguese.

 Now in its 9th edition, the AMDP System is a widely used tool for documenting psychiatric symptoms in clinical and research projects.
 It is not only an essential part of many internal clinical documentation systems, but it is also a valuable instrument for training the identification of psychopathological symptoms.